Akshat757/Voice-Meeting-Summarizer/app_deployment/README.txt

 9. different timers for listening for command           -> done and when rec. has started

-10. a log of operations performed                       -> must have (recording started, timer and all) on ui.
+10. a log of operations performed                       -> done (recording started, timer and all) on ui.

 11. icon on top left                                    -> good to have